MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-self-service-password-reset.md

 ms.topic: tutorial
 ms.date: 02/23/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn how to Self-service password reset.
+#Customer intent: As a dev, devops, I want to learn how to implement self-service password reset (SSPR) to my iOS app using native authentication.
 ---

 # Tutorial: Self-service password reset in iOS app